huirad/sec/schsm/NitrokeyHSM_PKI.md

 * ``pkcs11-tool.exe -l --delete-object --type privkey --id 111``

 ### Check if OpenSSL finds the pkcs11 engine
-Call
+Call [`openssl engine`](https://www.openssl.org/docs/man1.1.1/man1/engine.html) to find out whether OpenSSL finds the pkcs11 engine
 * ``openssl engine pkcs11 -c -vvvv``

+On my OpenSUSE Leap 15.2 installation, this works already - probably because the PKCS#11 engine and library are installed in some default directories.

-For the 2nd example, we may want to have something like this as the hsm.conf
+If you need or want to have the configuration more explicit, then use something like this as this `hsm.conf`

     # PKCS11 engine config
     openssl_conf = openssl_def